abbycabs/mozfest-repo-template/CODE_OF_CONDUCT.md

-Use the MozFest participation guidelines below, or write you own Code of Coduct [using this exercise]().
+Use the MozFest participation guidelines below, or write your own Code of Coduct [using this exercise]().

 ---